TACIXAT/party-line/README.md

 ░▓    ░▓  ░▓░▓  ░▓  ░▓    ░▓      ░▓▓▓▓▓░▓▓▓▓▓░▓  ░▓░▓▓▓▓▓ ░▓
 ```

-Party Line is a decentralized peer to peer chat app with message integrity and end to end encryption.
+Party Line is a decentralized peer to peer chat app with message integrity ~~and end to end encryption~~.

 Main Line is the primary chat and control channel for the application.
 Things aren't encrypted in Main Line because the chat is global.
 Messages are signed and verifiable for [integrity porpoises](https://upload.wikimedia.org/wikipedia/commons/8/82/Delfinekko.gif).